jvrapp/LiDAR_Individual_Tree_Detection/README.md

 ### **Pet Project Objectives:**

-1. "Hello world" for LiDAR tree detection.
+1. "Hello world" for LiDAR data and forestry projects.
 2. Learn LiDAR/Raster data handling and the use of coordinate systems.
 3. Use GeoPandas and Rasterio for data manipulation

 ### **Data Description:**